kolaynurdan/Kafka-mirror-maker/README.md

 # Kafka-mirror-maker
-Sending data from Kafka to Kafkaproxy Docker
+Sending data from Kafka to Kafka microservice container